elvanto/api-dotnet/README.md

 http://mywebapp.com/login/?code=string
 ```

-The next step is to take this code, and get your access tokens.
-The code here is the code in the above URL.
+The next step is to take this code, and retrieve your access tokens.
+The `code` parameter used below is the one returned in the query string of the above URL.

 ```csharp
 string json = api.GetTokens(code,redirect_uri);